lucaskraus/animations-dev-course/README.md

 ## About

 This repository serves as a practical reference for modern web animation patterns, covering techniques and best practices taught in the course.
-Each exercise demonstrates production-ready animation implementations using React, TypeScript, and CSS.
+Each exercise demonstrates production-ready animation implementations using React, TypeScript, Framer and CSS.

 ## Tech Stack

 - **React** with TypeScript
-- **Vite** for fast development and building
 - **CSS** for animations and styling
-- React Compiler enabled for optimized performance
+- **Framer** for complex animations with interactions and states

 ## Getting Started